bogadrian/gatsby-final/src/posts/oct-2020/authenticaton-handler.md

 ![Gatsby](../../images/protect/locked.jpg)

-The anatomy of an authentication handler in Express Js.

-Are you building a back-end with Express Js?
+#Are you building a back-end with Express Js?

 Then I am 100% sure you need an authentication handler function!